Yasasrm/walkie-talkie/README.md

 # About The Project

-This is a straightforward messaging application that functions akin to a walkie-talkie.
-There's no requirement for creating an account; all you need is the correct channel number to establish a connection.
+This is a simple messaging app that works like a walkie-talkie.
+You don't need an account, just know the channel number.
+Your messages don't get stored here.

 # Built With